HydraMeshnet/developer-portal/sdk/tutorial_dac_contract.md

 # DAC SDK Tutorial: Contract Signature Proof On-Chain

-In this tutorial you will create a Decentralized ID (DID), then you will sign a contract using the private key tied to it.
+In this tutorial, you will create a Decentralized ID (DID), then you will sign a contract using the private key tied to it.
 After the contract is signed, you will store a proof about it on-chain.

 #### Prerequisites